inkline/inkline/packages/inkline3/src/components/ISelect/docs/en.md

 ---
-title: Input
+title: Select
-description: Form component used for inputting data directly from the keyboard.
+description: Form component used for selecting a value from a large list of options, with autocomplete support.
 ---

 <script setup>